wightsci/OneNoteUtilitiesGraph/docs/Get-ONSectionGroup.md

 ## PARAMETERS

 ### -Id
-The Id of the SectionGroup to be retreived.
+The Id of the SectionGroup to be retrieved.

 ```yaml
 Type: String